#TBT 8 (Can we fast forward to this weekend already!?)

 If you are a light sweater, I’m a jealous jellyfish.
 If you are a faucet, include extra hydration into your pre and post-workout routine.
 Drink up, buttercup!

-Posted on April 30, 2015, in Healthy Habits and tagged gym workouts, health and fitness, healthy blog for college student, healthy college blog, healthy college girl, Healthy college student, nutrition, sweating and fitness level, the science of sweating, throwback thursday.
+Posted on April 30, 2015, in Healthy Lifestyle and tagged gym workouts, health and fitness, healthy blog for college student, healthy college blog, healthy college girl, Healthy college student, nutrition, sweating and fitness level, the science of sweating, throwback thursday.
 Bookmark the permalink.
 2 Comments.